Glory Days (Little Mix album): Commercial performance

 Glory Days became Little Mix's first album to top the charts in the United Kingdom, also making them the eighth girl group in history to achieve a number-one and the twenty-fourth number one album to emerge from The X Factor UK.
-It became one of seven of the 37 albums released that year to top the charts lead by female artists.
+It became one of seven of the 37 albums released that year to top the charts led by female artists.
 In its opening week it sold over a 96,000 copies, becoming the fastest-selling album since David Bowie's Blackstar and the second fastest-selling female album of 2016.
 It had the highest first-week UK album sales for a girl group since Spiceworld in 1997, and became the fastest-selling number-one album by a girl group in 15 years, since Survivor by Destiny's Child in 2001.
 In its second week it sold 60,000 copies and was certified gold by the British Phonographic Industry (BPI).

 Glory Days spent a total of five consecutive weeks at number one in the UK, becoming the longest charting girl group number-one album this millennium since the Spice Girls spent 15 weeks at number one with Spice in 1996.
 It also set a new chart record for the most weeks spent in the top 40 of the UK Albums chart by a girl group album.
 All four of the album's singles have been certified platinum or higher by the British Phonographic Industry, making Little Mix the only girl group apart from the Spice Girls to have all singles from one album achieve at least platinum status in the United Kingdom.
 In 2018, it became the group's first album to surpass a million sales.